+Designation the manifeld mathematical for a table link in a constant to

-Methods: Designates the possible methods for establishing a session between an
+Designates the possible methods for establishing a session between an

-IMiS [®] client and IMiS [®] /ARChive Server.
+IMiS® client and IMiS®/ARChive Server.
 Valid values:

 basic

 advanced

-psk

-srp6a
+psk srp6a

 Basic represents the older method for starting a session with the server,

 without delivering information about the client.

 With the advanced method, a more complex HMAC method is used to

 start the session with the server, and foresees the use of required and

 non-required metadata about the client.

 With the public shared key or psk advanced method, an encrypted

 exchange of network authentication packets ensures additional security.

 The use of user credentials or the srp6a method enables individual user

 to log in by obtaining user data on the basis of successful user

 authentication via internal sources (the directory).

-CryptoModes: Designates possible encryption methods used by the server for
+Designates possible encryption methods used by the server for

-or ypuorviouss. encrypted communications with the client.
+encrypted communications with the client.
 The identifier represents a

 combination of the algorithm, key length and cryptographic method for

 processing packet data.
 Valid values:

+aes-256-cbc

-aes-256-cbc aes-256-ecb
+aes-256-ecb

 aes-256-ofb

 aes-256-cfb

 aes-192-cbc

 aes-192-ecb

-aes-192-ofb

-aes-192-cfb
+aes-192-ofb aes-192-cfb

 aes-128-cbc

+aes-128-ecb

-aes-128-ecb aes-128-ofb
+aes-128-ofb

 aes-128-cfb

-PreSharedKey: The cached server key used for encrypting authentication messages
+The cached server key used for encrypting authentication messages

-(with the psk log in method) and later for communications with the client
+(with the ${\mbox{\footnotesize psk}}$ log in method) and later for communications with the client

 that represents a normal,

 non-privileged IMiS® client.